Adzzzy/Basic-Paxos/README.md

   - Note: If you already set up JAVA_HOME earlier, you can use that variable in place of the full path name E.g. `$JAVA_HOME/bin` in Linux and Mac, or `%JAVA_HOME/bin` in Windows.

 **Compile the Java files**
-- To compile the project, since everything is in the same directory, you can simply compile the client, and everything else will be found and compiled automatically: `javac Client.java`
+- To compile the project, since everything is in the same directory, you can simply compile the client and everything else will be found and compiled automatically: `javac Client.java`

 **Run the compiled Executable**
 - Once compiled, simply run the executable by typing: `java Client`